jigx-com/jigx-docs-examples/docs/Actions/sync-entities.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mvmPcSbReereFrlWFAo8t_syncent-actionlist.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mvmPcSbReereFrlWFAo8t_syncent-actionlist.PNG" size="80" width="1240" height="2500" position="center" caption="Sync-entities action" alt="sync-entities action"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/mvmPcSbReereFrlWFAo8t_syncent-actionlist.PNG" size="80" position="center" caption="Sync-entities action" alt="sync-entities action"}
 :::

 :::VerticalSplitItem
 In this example the `action.sync-entities` is used to linkt to the a different jig.

 **Example:**

-The full example of sync-entities in an action list you can find in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/sync-entities/sync-entities-actionlist.jigx" target="_blank">GitHub</a>.&#x20;
+The full example of sync-entities in an action list you can find in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/sync-entities/sync-entities-actionlist.jigx).
 :::
 ::::